-Al-Zamil’s Twitter feed, which appears to have been removed as of late 2021, had around 844,000 followers and often includes critical analysis and coverage of economic issues, according to the U.K. newspaper The Independent.
+Al-Zamil’s Twitter feed, which had around 844,000 followers before it was removed and often included critical analysis and coverage of economic issues, according to the U.K. newspaper The Independent.
 From 2007 to 2015, al-Zamil wrote about those issues and posted critical analysis of the Saudi leadership’s economic decisions on his blog.
-According to al-Zamil’s LinkedIn profile, he had a column for the Saudi newspaper Mecca from 2013 to 2017.
-In his column, the journalist commented on issues such as Saudi Arabia’s reliance on oil exports and the lack of employment options outside of the government for young Saudis.
+According to al-Zamil’s LinkedIn profile, he had a column for the Saudi newspaper Mecca from 2013 to 2017 in which he commented on issues such as Saudi Arabia’s reliance on oil exports and the lack of employment options outside of the government for young Saudis.

 Saudi authorities arrested al-Zamil, who is based in the city of Dammam, in early September 2017, according to the Qatari-funded, U.K.-based media outlet Al-Arabi al-Jadeed and an article in The Washington Post by Jamal Khashoggi, the columnist who was later murdered at the Saudi Consulate in Istanbul, Turkey.